But how do you know if a warehouse is performing well?

 - Time since last accident: Though the goal is to have no accidents, unexpected accidents do happen.
 But hopefully the time between accidents is high and infrequent.

 - Time lost due to injury: It should always be a business’s priority to keep people safe.
-While accidents aren’t necessarily thought to be measured as in terms of time, tracking time lost due to injury shines more light on how much of an impact injury has on workplace productivity, employee satisfaction, and overall costs.
+While accidents aren’t necessarily thought to be measured in terms of time, tracking time lost due to injury shines more light on how much of an impact injury has on workplace productivity, employee satisfaction, and overall costs.

 - Total recordable incident rate (TRIR): TRIR is the total number of work-related injuries per 100 full-time workers during a one-year period.
 Note: OSHA uses this metric to gauge a business’s safety performance and monitor high-risk industries.